 The best part about testers is that most of them have a sharp end that can pierce any surface.

 Testing a Ground Circuit

-The same way an automotive tester can be used for checking the voltage, it can also be used to check a ground circuit.
+In the same way, an automotive tester can be used for checking the voltage, it can also be used to check a ground circuit.
 If you are sure of the voltage, but there is still a problem, it may be an indicator to check the grounding point.

 To test the ground circuit, attach one end to the positive power source and the other end to the ground wire.
 If it lights up, it means that the ground is good, and if it does not light up, you should check deeper to diagnose the problem.

-When you are attaching it to the ground, you should look for a point free from paint, rust, plating, or insulation as that will alter the results.
-If you test for the ground often, it may be a better idea to invest in an engine ground strap.
+When you are attaching it to the ground, you should look for a point free from paint, rust, plating, or insulation, as that will alter the results.
+If you test for the ground often, it may be better to invest in an engine ground strap.

 Checking a Fuel Injector